c0D3M/RMQ_LCA_SegmentTree/README.md

 First lets define the terms.

-## LCA (Lowest Common Ancestor):Given a pair of nodes , the common ancestor which is farthest from root.
-See Wikipedia for better explanation.
+## LCA (Lowest Common Ancestor):
+Given a pair of nodes , the common ancestor which is farthest from root.
+See [Wiki!](https://en.wikipedia.org/wiki/Lowest_common_ancestor) for better explanation.
-## RMQ (Range Minimum Query) : Given an array of number , return the index which is minimum between a given pair of indices.
+## RMQ (Range Minimum Query):
+Given an array of number , return the index which is minimum between a given pair of indices.

 LCP problem can be converted to RMQ problem as following
 * Do [Euler Tour!](https://en.wikipedia.org/wiki/Eulerian_path) on the given tree and stores the vertex visisted in an array E. Note that size of this array will be __2n-1__ because every edge has even degree and is visited twice.